KenKundert/emborg/doc/commands.rst

 Configs
 -------

 List the available backup configurations.
-Each configuration will correspond to a settings file in your configuration directory (~/.config/emborg).
+Each configuration corresponds to a settings file in your configuration directory (~/.config/emborg).
 Settings common to all your configurations should be placed in ~/.config/emborg/settings.
 You can see available configs using::